iiasa/message_ix/INSTALL.rst

   - :ref:`Java <install-java>` (if *not* using :program:`conda`; see :ref:`here <install-java>`); and
   - :ref:`GAMS <install-gams>` (version 24.8.1 or later).

-If *any* of the above does not apply, instead consult the :doc:`install-full` (separate page).
+If *any* of the above does not apply, instead consult the :doc:`install-advanced` (separate page).
 If the terms above are unfamiliar, you may need to review the :doc:`prereqs` for using |MESSAGEix| before you proceed.
-For issues encountered during installation, see :ref:`common-issues` in the full guide, and further resources linked there.
+For issues encountered during installation, see :ref:`common-issues` in the advanced guide, and further resources linked there.

 .. contents::
    :local: